adams-brian/projects/README.md

-# react-redux-app
+# Projects

-This is a projects management app built using React and Redux.
+This is a project management app built using React and Redux.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).